KILTprotocol/spec-ext-credential-api/readme.md

 }
 ```

-The `challenge` must be used only once.
+The `challenge` MUST be used only once.
-The dApp must store a copy of the `challenge` on the server-side to prevent tampering.
+The dApp MUST store a copy of the `challenge` on the server-side to prevent tampering.
-The dApp must verify that the signature of `signedChallenge` returned by the extension matches its identity
+The dApp MUST verify that the signature of `signedChallenge` returned by the extension matches its identity
 to prevent replay attacks.

 ### Extension injects its API into a webpage

-The extension must only inject itself into pages having the `window.kilt` object.
+The extension MUST only inject itself into pages having the `window.kilt` object.

 ```typescript
 (window.kilt as GlobalKilt)[extensionId] = {